MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7036.md

 *Alternate III.* As prescribed in 225.1101(10)(i) and (10)(i)(D), use the following clause, which adds *South Caucasus/Central and South Asian (SC/CASA) state* and *South Caucasus/Central and South Asian (SC/CASA) state end product* to paragraph (a) and uses a different paragraph (c) than the basic clause:

-Buy American—Free Trade Agreements—Balance Of Payments Program—Alternate III (Feb 2024)
+Buy American—Free Trade Agreements—Balance Of Payments Program—Alternate III (FEB 2024)

 (a) *Definitions.* As used in this clause—